Matmul High-level API Enabling NBuffer33 Template

 Case Study

-This case demonstrates how to use the Matmul high-level API to perform matrix multiplication in the matrix multiplication operator scenario and enable the NBuffer33 template to improve the operator performance.
+This case shows the optimized performance when the NBuffer33 template is enabled in the matrix multiplication of the high-level Matmul API.
 The implementation of the NBuffer33 template is as follows: The A matrix of single-core computing is divided into three 3x3 basic blocks.
 The three 3x3 basic blocks of the A matrix are fully loaded and stored in the L1 buffer.
 Each time, the matrix multiplication is performed with the 3x1 basic blocks of the B matrix.
-In addition, the 3x1 basic blocks of the B matrix required for the next computation are concurrently transferred into the DoubleBuffer until the matrix multiplication in the singleCoreN direction is completed.
-In the MTE2 bound scenario, the NBuffer33 algorithm is used to split data, staggering the transfer pipeline, reducing the amount of data transferred at a time, and balancing the data traffic of MTE2 and FixPipe to evenly distribute the bandwidth of the two.
+In addition, the 3x1 basic blocks of the B matrix required for the next computation are concurrently moved into DoubleBuffer until the matrix multiplication in the singleCoreN direction is completed.
+In the MTE2 Bound scenario, the NBuffer33 algorithm is used for data tiling, staggering the movement pipeline, reducing the size of data moved at a time, and balancing the data traffic of MTE2 and FixPipe to achieve even bandwidth distribution between them.
 For details about the NBuffer33 template, see MatmulPolicy.

 • Application scenarios of enabling the NBuffer33 template

-In the MTE2 bound scenario, the NBuffer33 template can be enabled when the tiling parameters meet the constraints.
+In the MTE2 Bound scenario, the NBuffer33 template can be enabled when the tiling parameters meet the restrictions.

-• The logical memory locations of the A and B matrices support only TPosition::GM.
+• The logical memory positions of matrices A and B support only TPosition::GM.

-• Only the pure Cube mode (only matrix computation) is supported.
-The MIX mode (including matrix computation and vector computation) is not supported.
+• Only CUBE_ONLY (cube computation) is supported.
+The MIX mode (including cube computation and vector computation) is not supported.

 • The values of stepM, stepKa, and stepKb are less than or equal to 3, and the following condition is met: stepKa = stepKb = Ceil(singleCoreK/baseK).

-• The sum of the size of the fully loaded basic block of the A matrix and the size of the loaded basic block of the B matrix cannot exceed the size of the L1 buffer.
+• The sum of the base block size of matrix A (fully loaded) and the base block size of matrix B (loaded) does not exceed the size of the L1 buffer.

 The operator specifications are as follows.